 6. Drop in batter by tablespoons and flatten.
 Fry over medium-high heat until each side is golden.

 7. Drain on paper towels.
 Makes approximately 2 dozen.

 These sound yummy!
 Many thanks to Todd Bornfriend and Jodi Maisel for sharing this recipe with us.

 Read more of our posts about Chanukah.

 P.S.
 My daughter pointed out that the photo of the latke at top looks like the shape of the United States of America!

 This article was posted on Saturday, December 4th, 2010 at 8:22 pm and is filed under Hanukkah, Hanukkah Recipes, Holiday Recipes, Holidays Around the World, Latkes, Main Course, Recipes of the World, Side Dishes, Sweet Potato Latkes.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.